 Do you wonder how to make money with C++ programming?
 Here are 6 creative ways for a C++ developer to make money programming in C++

-C++ is, if not the first is one of the first love.
-Often one assumes web development is the only choice of programming language to make money only, and C++ has very little to no scope.
+C++ is, if not the first is one of my first love.
+Often one assumes web development is the only choice of programming language to make money online, and C++ has very little to no scope.

 Why do developers assume it is tough to Make Money as a C++ Programmer?